 About Us

-Central Michigan University and the University of Western Ontario
+Central Michigan University and Western University

-Joint Center for Healthcare and other Civilian ToL Operations
+Joint Center for Collaborative Command and Leadership

 • healthcare administration

-• international healthcare operations
+• international operations

 • healthcare and national security affairs